 They’re made in the U.S.A and are made from healthy, organic and vegan dog friendly ingredients.
 Curious to hear what those ingredients are?
 Here they are:

-Organic coconut flour, certified organic garbanzo flour, organic coconut milk (tip: try using coconut oil for your dog), organic peanut butter, certified organic coconut flakes, organic beets, hickory smoke powder, turmeric powder.
+Organic coconut flour, certified organic garbanzo flour, organic coconut milk (tip: try using coconut oil for your dog), organic peanut butter for dogs, certified organic coconut flakes, organic beets, hickory smoke powder, turmeric powder.

 Notice that they’re completely free from grain, gluten, corn and soy.
 We had no idea that dogs like coconut, but if we are to believe the reviews for these little bones, they love the stuff!